How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Why is it important to bargain on salary?
+Why is it so important to negotiate a salary?

 When should I start negotiating for a raise?